alexbrymer/juncture-digital/README.md

 ![](/images/view-share.png)

 Each Visual Essay has a default stable URL that can be used for viewing and sharing the essay.
-Others URLs (including using your own custom domain) for an essay can be used when an optional Juncture site is created.
+Other URLs (including your own custom domain) for an essay can be used when an optional Juncture site is created.
 This [guide](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Visual-Essays) provides simple instructions for accessing and sharing your Visual Essays.

 ## Create a Juncture site